-At the beginning of the process the sales team was presented with the minimum requirements the palette needed to meet.
+At the beginning of the process, the sales team was presented with the minimum requirements the pallets needed to meet.
 This included durability in performing multiple work rounds and ensuring a comprehensive solution at every stage of the work cycle:

 - Workplace functionality when loading produce

 - Easy and convenient processing at the packing house

 - Optimal performance at the company’s logistics center, including the ability to load up to 1,000 Kg on the high rack \ of racking

 - Arrival at supermarkets – rapid unloading, whilst ensuring that pallet weights are not too heavy for field personnel

 - Return to the logistics center and repeating the cycle

 Beyond these requirements, some further key points were included: The 1100X1100 dimensions adapted to the vegetable crates, preventing plastic crates from sliding off the pallet and the challenging ratio of pallet weight and load capabilities – the pallet must carry heavy loads (dynamic and static) whilst still maintaining a lightweight.